 Looking for that bakery muffin that hits all the right spots?
-Then this Gluten Free Blueberry Muffins is just for you.
-Lower in sugar and saturated fat than your average muffin, you can feel good about enjoying this with your coffee or serving it to your littles as part of a balanced meal plan!
+Then these Gluten Free Blueberry Muffins is just for you.
+With no added sugar and lower in saturated fat than your average muffin, you can feel good about enjoying this with your coffee or serving it to your littles as part of a balanced meal plan!

-Perfect to make during meal prep over the weekend so you can grab and enjoy all week long, these Gluten Free Blueberry Muffins are sure to please your entire crew!
+Perfect to make during meal prep over the weekend so you can grab and enjoy all week long, these Gluten Free Blueberry Muffins are sure to please your entire crew (and don’t forget to check out my Gluten Free Pumpkin Muffins and Southwestern Egg Frittatas for other gluten free breakfast options!)

 (1) Preheat oven to 375 degrees F. Start by mixing the wet ingredients in a large bowl.
 Whisk together the almond butter, applesauce, egg, milk, and almond extract.